lakshmankumar12/nixPowerToolNotes/docker.md

 #simplest -- just run a image, with the program mentioned as part of image
 docker run hello-world

 #-p host-port:cont-port -> map port 4000 of local machine to 80 of container
 #-p cont-port           -> will random map the container-port to a random host port
 #-P                     -> (no-arg) auto-map random ports of host to all exposed container ports
 #                       -> use docker port <cont-name> to find the port assigned by host
 #                       -> port/prot.. eg:  -p 8080/tcp
-#-d run in detached mode
+#-d                     -> run in detached mode (like daemon)
 #-e NAME=VALUE          -> set env NAME and give VALUE
 #-u userid              -> start as that userid
 #-v host-folder:cont-folder[:ro]    -> mount host-folder at cont-folder
 #-t                     -> Give a tty
-#-i use this image
+#-i <image>             -> use this image
 #--name <name>          -> start with this name (instead of the auto-assigned crazy,but,cool name)

 docker run -d -p 4000:80 friendlyhello

 #Other run args:
---rm               => remove the container on exit (Very useful) --privileged       => run with unrestricted powers --pid=host         => run in the process namespace of host (you can send signals to other processes) --memory <max-memory>
+--rm               => remove the container on exit (Very useful) --restart=always   => restart the container if it dies.
+--privileged       => run with unrestricted powers --pid=host         => run in the process namespace of host (you can send signals to other processes) --memory <max-memory>